 Breast augmentation in Beverly Hills can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of implants in the breast.
 Women may elect to undergo breast augmentation for many different medical and aesthetic motivations, including balancing breast size and compensating for reduced breast mass after pregnancy or surgery.

-Dr. Kadz employs the latest surgical techniques resulting in minimal or no scarring and faster post-operative recovery time.
+Dr. Kadz employs the latest surgical techniques resulting in minimal or no scarring and faster post-operative recovery time for for breast augmentation at Kadz Plastic Surgery.
 Recovery after a breast implant surgery varies by individual, but patients are usually able to return home immediately following their breast implant procedure.
 A return to light or normal activity is possible as soon as you feel ready, usually within a day or two of surgery.
 Some patients experience soreness and stiffness for the first days to weeks following surgery.
 A support bra may be recommended for the first week or two.
 Any swelling or bruising should subside shortly, and the final results of the breast implants will appear around four to six months after the surgery.
 The surgery itself takes approximately one to two hours.